Skip to main content

 USB Device 0x46d:0x8d7 at usb-bcm2708_usb-1.2, full speed

-For example, on my RaspberryPi I'm using the webcam Microphone (USB device), so I need to start this script with the id 1.
-You can even test your device to check if all works well using the -t parameter.
+For example, on my RaspberryPi I’m using the webcam Microphone (USB device), so I need to start this script with the id 1.
+You can even test your device to check if everything works using the -t parameter.

 ./noise_detection.rb -t 1 -v